smarie/python-pytest-cases/docs/api_reference.md

 By default (`cases=AUTO`) the list of test cases is automatically drawn from the python module file named `test_<name>_cases.py` or if not found, `case_<name>.py`,  where `test_<name>` is the current module name.

-Finally, the `cases` argument also accepts an explicit case function, cases-containing class, module or module name; or a list of such elements.
-Note that both absolute and relative module names are suported.
+Finally, the `cases` argument also accepts an explicit case function, cases-containing class, module or module name; or a list of containing any mix of these elements.
+Note that both absolute and relative module names are supported.

 Note that `@parametrize_with_cases` collection and parameter creation steps are strictly equivalent to [`get_all_cases`](#get_all_cases) + [`get_parametrize_args`](#get_parametrize_args).
 This can be handy for debugging purposes.